 How Should Cyber Security Awareness Training be Organised?

 While there are various ways to establish cyber security awareness, the following key points should be covered as a priority:

 From time to time, you may decide to test your employees to see if they have missed a red flag or other notable vulnerabilities.
-If and when you do note a flaw, it is advised you point out the mishaps and offer the employee a solution on how to better manage them next time.
+If and when you do note a flaw, it is advised you point out the mishaps and offer the employee a solution on how to manage them better next time.
 The more you test, the more familiar your entire team will become with recognising possible online gravities.